jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_trainer.md

 #### **Method Details**
 The given code is a method definition for a class.
 The method is called `is_coordinator` and it takes one parameter `self`.

 Inside the method, it checks if the rank of the distributed object is equal to 0.
-The `self.distributed.rank()` is assumed to be a method or attribute that returns the rank of the distributed object.
-If the rank is 0, it returns `True`, indicating that the current instance is the coordinator.
+The `self.distributed.rank()` is assumed to be a method or attribute of the `self` object.
+If the rank is 0, the method returns `True`, indicating that the current instance is the coordinator.
 Otherwise, it returns `False`.

 ### Method **`local_rank`** Overview
 The method `local_rank` is a function that belongs to a class and returns an integer value.
 It utilizes the `distributed` attribute of the class to access the `local_rank` method of the `distributed` object.
 The purpose of this method is to retrieve the local rank of the current process in a distributed computing environment.
 The local rank represents the unique identifier assigned to each process within a specific node or machine in a distributed system.